Ratsch0k/group-car-api/README.md

 --------

-Source Code of the frontend for website www.groupcars.de (*if domain available*)
+Source Code of the backend for website www.my-group-car.de

 Used Technologies:
   - Managment